Riding the Ghan Railway from Darwin to Adelaide

 Sentiments lightened after I asked Brian what was his secret to looking so healthy at 91.
 He replied with, “Well I only smoked once; a packet of State Express 333 the day after the first raid, but the true secret Marie,” he said, with an eye-wink, “is selecting your parents very carefully!”

 Back on the station platform, stallholders sold their enticing local produce.
 I duly raided the Batchelor Bees honey stall.
 For health reasons of course!

 The sun deflated while an explosive bonfire inflated as we pulled into the outback township of Katherine, where the tropics and the outback unite.
 The flames illuminated a trackside performance by the Aboriginal dance troupe, The Bunggul Dancers, decorated in their ochre paints.

-Dinner was devoured in the sumptuously decorated Queen Adelaide Restaurant carriage, with its paint-white tablecloths, cozy curtains and miniature table lamps.
-We indulged on grain-fed beef, truffled polenta, braised capsicum and roasted carrots.
-I also scoffed a white chocolate gateaux to ease the blow of my upcoming 5.am alarm.
+Dinner was devoured in the sumptuously decorated Queen Adelaide Restaurant carriage, with its paint-white tablecloths, cozy curtains, and miniature table lamps.
+We indulged on grain-fed beef, truffled polenta, braised capsicum, and roasted carrots.
+I also scoffed white chocolate gateaux to ease the blow of my upcoming 5.am alarm.

 On 25th April, I was up before the sun, to be coached to Katherine Memorial for the ANZAC Day Dawn Service.
 Almost 100 bombs blighted this tiny township during the war.
 To a congregation of around 500, Mark Hagger of the Katherine RSL branch welcomed all.
 Hymns were sung as wreaths were laid for the fallen, followed by a minute’s silence.